KungBao82045/portfolio/README.md

 # Face Recognition

-Just in case you have missing modules.
-I recommend to run this on VSCode.
+Just in case you have some missing modules.

 (1) Install modules: